AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/004-panic-attack.md

 The lady  next to me tapped my hand and I turned to look at her pulling out an ear bud.
 "Can you turn that down?"

 "No."  I said then stuck it back in my ear, pulled my hood up over my head and pretended I didn't exist in this world.
 And I didn't.
 I drifted into my subconscious reliving all the memories of Alex.
 It wasn't sleep I sought, it was the comfort of my blue-eyed boy who had gotten me through my suicidal days.
 The fear was raging through my blood again.
 I found him in the memories.
-Found him where I was in a corner floating on Nepenthe - the only drug that actually worked on my depression.
-It was too bad it was not a prescribed drug but one that was sold by supernatural drug dealers.
-There weren't many supernatural drugs - most were made from supernatural creatures.
-Vampire blood being one of the most addictive substances on the planet.
+Found him where I was in a corner floating on nepenthe - the only drug that actually worked on my depression for short periods of time but it was highly illegal and se

-Nepenthe was made from of nephelim blood - half human, half demon or angel children.
-So not exactly legal.
-The younger the child the bigger the high, and the more it costs.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3OTc4MDAzNCwxMjc1MjAxNzcxLDE3OT
-k4NTI0MjYsODM1NjA3NjEzLDc2NTQ4MTk2NiwtMTE3NTgxNTI5
-MiwtODIyNDYxMjI0LDY4MTk5NjUwMSwtODE2MzY5NDEwLDQ3OD
-kxMzQyNSwxMDQxMzE3MTI2LDEwMzU2MjAyNzksMTkxODk0NDMz
-Ml19
+eyJoaXN0b3J5IjpbLTEzNjkxNjk1MDksMTQ3OTc4MDAzNCwxMj
+c1MjAxNzcxLDE3OTk4NTI0MjYsODM1NjA3NjEzLDc2NTQ4MTk2
+NiwtMTE3NTgxNTI5MiwtODIyNDYxMjI0LDY4MTk5NjUwMSwtOD
+E2MzY5NDEwLDQ3ODkxMzQyNSwxMDQxMzE3MTI2LDEwMzU2MjAy
+NzksMTkxODk0NDMzMl19
 -->